INTERVIEW BY MARKO SYRJALA

 WOLF: It sounds terrible.
-You know why that is?
-Because of electronic drums which were used.
+Do you know why that is?
+Because of electronic drums that were used.
 That was the thing at the time, and Dieter Dierks was way into that.
 He mixed it so loud in the mix.
 We tried to stop him, but?

 METAL-RULES: Drums really sounds like a drum machine on that album.

 WOLF: It’s terrible, and I can’t listen to that record to this day.
 The drum arrangement is so weird.
 He made Stefan not to play the way he normally plays.

 METAL-RULES: I was going to ask if the drums were played or are they just computer stuff but?

 WOLF: Yeah, they’ve played.
 They’re not programmed.
 He played them that way, but he played them really weird, because Dieter Dierks produced him that way, and every little drum beat and lick was arranged by Dieter.

 METAL-RULES: Otherwise it’s a good sounding record.
 It’s just the drum sound which really s***!

 WOLF: Yeah, they’re triggers, so you know they’re gonna be the same – boom, boom, boom – all the time, so that’s why it’s almost like a drum machine.
 What we used was this weird thing by Simmons drums I think.
 Very expensive first electronic drum kit with pads, and it has little intensity, but not a lot.
 A little dynamic but very limited.
 It’s really on or off, all the time, whether you hit it hard or not.
 You don’t get all the dynamics you normally get, and all the spectrum.
 If you hit a snare ten times, it’s gonna sound different ten times.
 But if you hit a sample, it’s gonna sound the exact same, every f****’ time.
 It was called SDX at the time.
 It was very expensive and didn’t work worth a crap.